maangalabs/maangalabs.github.io/_posts/2014-08-12-uploading-a-file-in-sails.markdown

 Here we could upload the file to .tmp/uploads .
 So how do we configure it with a custom folder , say 'assets/images'.
 We can achieve this by adding options to upload function as shown below.

+`The tutorial has been updated to work with latest Sails version .`

 {% highlight javascript %}

+	// Configure with 'dirname'

+    uploadFile.upload({ dirname: '../../assets/images'},function onUploadComplete (err, files) {
+    // Earlier it was ./assets/images ..
+Changed to ../../assets/images
-     uploadFile.upload({ dirname: './assets/images'},function onUploadComplete (err, files) {				//	Files will be uploaded to ./assets/images
+    //	Files will be uploaded to ./assets/images
+    // Access it via localhost:1337/images/file-name

-	    	if (err) return res.serverError(err);								//	IF ERROR Return and send 500 error with error
+	    	if (err) return res.serverError(err);
+	    	//	IF ERROR Return and send 500 error

 	    	console.log(files);
 	    	res.json({status:200,file:files});